EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-GW recharge as the unsaturated hydraulic conductivity of the lowermost soil layer
+Groundwater recharge as the unsaturated hydraulic conductivity of the lowermost soil layer.

 **Parameters**
 - None